- Chart

 Disclaimers:

-This information is for illustrative purposes only and not financial advice.
-Market data, AUM, and performance figures are approximate and can change rapidly.
-Investors should conduct their own due diligence and consult with a financial advisor before making investment decisions.
+This JSON output is for informational purposes only and does not constitute investment advice.
+ETF performance can vary significantly, and past performance is not indicative of future results.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
+Data accuracy is subject to the information available from respective sources.

 AI Summarization is directionally correct and might not be accurate.